striblab/strib-icons/README.md

 ### Scripts and Commands

 * Run: `npm run pages` to generate markdown files for any icons that were added.
-* Run: `npm run icons` to update font files and code points
+* Run: `npm run icons` generate new font files and code points for new icons.
 * Run: `npm run docs:build` to build a non-hosted version of the site for local development.
     * Non hosted site found at location you added to `/config/local/hugo.yml`.
     * Example: `/Users/riggllm/GitHub/strib-icons/_site/index.html`